Did You Ever Love Me (Fleetwood Mac song): Background

-Welch and McVie wrote "Did You Ever Love Me" at their Benifold communal house, which the band occupied from 1971 to 1973.
+Welch and McVie wrote "Did You Ever Love Me" at their Benifold communal house, which the band resided in from 1971 to 1973.
 Much of the writing was done in one of the living rooms that was shared by Christine and John McVie.
 The song started with McVie's keyboard part, after which the lyrics were developed over the next few days.
 They then built the song around a groove from a drum machine.
 Welch called the song a "true collaboration, where you can't easily separate everything out."
 The song's lyrics pertain to a futile attempt to preserve a romantic relationship.

 When Fleetwood Mac was rehearsing "Did You Ever Love Me" in the studio, Weston was singing "just for fun".
-The band approved of what they heard, and McVie suggested that they sing the song as a duet.
+The band approved of what they heard, and McVie suggested that they sing "Did You Ever Love Me" as a duet.
 Welch commented that the band wanted Weston to have "a little showcase" on "Did You Ever Love Me" and quipped that it was "his big chance at the "Engelbert Humperdinck" thing we all knew he was capable of."
 Weston had been hired by the band chiefly for his guitar playing and did not sing on any other Fleetwood Mac song during his tenure with them.

 "Did You Ever Love Me" is the only song in Fleetwood Mac's discography to feature steel drums.
 Welch said that Fleetwood owned a set of steel drums and "always liked unusual percussion instruments."
-In a Q&A with The Penguin, Weston recalled that the band collectively decided to use steel drums on "Did You Ever Love Me".
-Three session musicians were then enlisted to play the steel drum parts.
+In a 1999 Q&A, Weston recalled that it was "a band decision" to use steel drums on "Did You Ever Love Me".
+Three session musicians were enlisted to play the steel drum parts.

 On 22 June 1973, "Did You Ever Love Me" was released as a single in the UK.
 Its B-side was "The Derelict", a song written by Dave Walker, who was a member of Fleetwood Mac exclusively for the Penguin album.
 The single was not released in America until 29 August 1973, with Welch's song "Revelation" being selected as the B-side instead.
 In both countries, the single failed to chart.
 Weston said that the band "may have performed ["Did You Ever Love Me"] live once or twice, but it wasn't a regular fixture."
 In 2024, the song was included the Best of Fleetwood Mac 1969-1974 compilation album.